 Existing Buildings: Utility Reduction Program

-Projects within the program are designed to bring aging infrastructure up to more energy efficient standards with a focus on mechanical upgrades, lighting retrofits, installation of energy recovery systems, as well as upgrades to the district energy distribution system.
-URPr examines buildings across all campuses and selects and implements projects based on their potential to improve building energy efficiency and reduce energy wastage.
+Projects within the program are designed to bring aging infrastructure up to more energy efficient standards with a focus on mechanical upgrades, lighting retrofits, and installation of energy recovery systems.
+URPr selects and implements projects based on its potential to improve building energy efficiency and reduce GHG emissions.

 The URPr investments into the building controls enable improved indoor environmental air quality by tracking ventilation rates within the laboratory spaces to ensure they are meeting the operation requirements of the space.
-In addition, demand control ventilation improves indoor air quality by allowing the ventilation system to adjust for increased times of building and space occupancy by tracking interior CO2 in spaces and increasing fresh air delivery when required.
+In addition, demand control ventilation improves indoor air quality by allowing the ventilation system to adjust for increased times of building and space occupancy.